Hertswood Academy: Single site development

 In November 2013, the academy announced plans to move the entire school to new buildings on the Cowley Hill site, funded by the sale of the Thrift Farm Lane site which would be demolished for housing.
 In March 2014 plans were pushed back to extend the consultation period.

 A planning application was submitted in December 2014 for the new academy, temporary classrooms and the residential development on the Thrift Farm Lane site.
 This was part of a schedule to move all students to the Cowley Hill site in December 2015 and open the new academy in September 2019.

-The academy stated that the new build would include "a first class community theatre and community sports facilities" as well as "cutting-edge ICT in every classroom, expansive open learning spaces and a superb new restaurant."
+The academy stated that the new construction would include "a first class community theatre and community sports facilities" as well as "cutting-edge ICT in every classroom, expansive open learning spaces and a superb new restaurant."
 The new building opened to students as planned in September 2019 for the start of the 2019–20 academic year.